 - 4 or 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English and maths for a T level

-You may be able to get into this role through a credit controller, or accounts and finance assistant, intermediate apprenticeship.
+You may be able to get into this role through the following apprenticeships:

 You'll usually need:

 - some GCSEs, usually including English and maths, or equivalent, for an intermediate apprenticeship

 - 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English and maths, for an advanced apprenticeship